SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 The gas particles in the EAGLE model are prevented from cooling below a certain temperature.
 The temperature limit depends on the density of the particles.
-Two floors are used in conjonction.
+Two floors are used in conjunction.
 Both are implemented as polytropic "equations of states":math:`P = P_c
 \left(\rho/\rho_c\right)^\gamma` (all done in physical coordinates), with the constants derived from the user input given in terms of temperature and